 As a result, when I applied to become an Aerie Ambassador, I had social media experience through my blog and CollegeFashionista.
 I was on the executive board of two organizations, evidence of my ability to organize events, manage my time, handle responsibility, and be a leader.
 Even more, my blog is a feminist fashion blog, showing that I’m obviously passionate about the same things that Aerie stands for.

 This year as a junior, I became VP of the Fashion Society and Editor-in-Chief of The Tab Penn State.
-As the Fashion Society VP alone, I worked with our e-board to put together a fashion show, bring in an amazing guest speaker, have our first ever creatives panel and more.
+As the Fashion Society VP, I worked with our e-board to put together a fashion show, bring in an amazing guest speaker in collaboration with the Veg Club, have our first ever creatives panel, and more.
 I also delved into my blog, writing more blog posts, creating better content that reflects who I am, and securing even more collaborations.
 I also became an Aerie Ambassador.